ArTemmey/ui-generator/README.md

     myText='@{"Hello world!"}' />
 ```

-*As you can see, the codes for the Fragment and for the View are completely identical.*
+As you can see, the codes for the Fragment and for the View are completely identical.

 **The single rule is:** create a class inherited from `ComponentScheme`, specify the super component as the first type argument, ViewModel as the second and mark this class with `MakeComponent` annotation.
 Then mark with `Prop` annotation those properties that may come from the parent component (the properties must be vars).
 An argument will be generated for the Fragment, and a binding adapter for the View.
 Then build the project and use generated classes.

-**Note:** you may need to build the project twice so that the binding appapters and component classes are generated correctly.
+**Note:** you may need to build the project twice so that the binding adapters and component classes are generated correctly.

 Also, in the case of a View, you can set `Prop.twoWay = true`, and then a two-way binding adapter will be generated for the View.
 It will send the value back when the annotated property changes.
 ```kotlin